How To Make Faster WordPress Sites

-High-end hosts will manage this for you, or you may be able to set which version of PHP your site are using yourself.
+High-end hosts will manage this for you, or you may be able to set which version of PHP your site is using yourself.
 Take a look at your website’s control panel or drop your host’s support staff a line and ask them to put you on PHP7 — it’ll make a huge difference.

 When you serve a page to your viewers, the following happens: PHP code is executed and processed on the server, resulting in HTML code that’s sent to the user.
 The resulting HTML is often the same, but it’s still processed every time.
-Take a blog post, for example It doesn’t change unless it’s updated, but the PHP code is still processed every time.
+Take a blog post, for example, It doesn’t change unless it’s updated, but the PHP code is still processed every time.

 If, for any reason, the image size doesn’t exist (an error, you switched your theme), the original 3000×1000 version may be used.
 You probably won’t be able to see the difference, but you’ll have just added 1MB to your site’s size, thus decreasing your speed.

-When you change your theme, your image sizes will be all over the place: Your new theme may call for a 300×100 featured image, which simply won’t exist.
+When you change your theme, your image sizes will be all over the place: Your new piece may call for a 300×100 featured image, which simply won’t exist.
 Your best bet is to regenerate your image sizes when you switch your theme, using a plugin such as Regenerate Thumbnails.
-It may take a while if you have thousands of images, but it’ll speed up your site considerably and makes faster WordPress load.
+It may take a while if you have thousands of images, but it’ll speed up your site considerably and makes a faster WordPress load.

 I can’t stress this one enough.
-Hiring a good developer and working with him or she consistently is akin to paying a little extra for better hosting.
+Hiring a good developer and consistently working with him or she is akin to paying a little extra for better hosting.
 You may not feel the effects in the short term, but you’ll curse yourself for choosing the cheap option in the long run.

-In development, if the cost seems too good to be true it probably is, and the quality of work will suffer.
+In development, if the cost seems too good to be true, it probably is, and the quality of work will suffer.
 An experienced developer doesn’t just know how to implement the things you need — they know how to implement them in an optimized, future-proofed way.
-Paying $50 to $100 an hour may seem like a lot, but I guarantee that you’ll pay more in the long run if you get someone subpar to work on your site, a faster WordPress sites it’s really important.
+Paying $50 to $100 an hour may seem like a lot, but I guarantee that you’ll pay more in the long run if you get someone subpar to work on your site, a faster WordPress site it’s really important.

 Development Tasks To Make Faster WordPress Sites